RiskioFr/EventScheduler/README.md

 #### Composite Temporal Expressions

-In order to create complex temporal expressions, you can use composite temporal expressions that allow to make combinaison of previous ones.
+In order to create complex temporal expressions, you can use composite temporal expressions that allow to build combinaisons of previous ones.

 ##### Intersection